dkyowell/PDFBlocks/Readme.md

 }
 ```

-## Easy to write reports.
+## Easy to Write Reports.
-Tables in PDFBlocks are aware of the data type of the table, so you can define table columns and groups based on key paths with implied types.
+Tables in PDFBlocks are aware of the data type of the table, so you can define table columns and groups based on key
+ paths with implied types.
 This makes writing reports a breeze with editor autocompletion.
 ```swift
 struct Document: Block {
     let data: [Donor]